-The communication over the Internet is not 100% secure and anyone on the network can eavesdrop your traffic.
-The computers and network devices are vulnerable to different type s of cyber threats.
-The WanaCry ransomware attack launched in 2017 is a recent example of how the attackers can break into our computer systems when we are connected to the Internet.
-However, some simple precautions can avoid the majority of the Internet attacks.
+The communication over the Internet is not 100% secure and anyone on the network can eavesdrop on your traffic.
+Computers and network devices are vulnerable to different type s of cyber threats.
+The WanaCry ransomware attack launched in 2017 is a recent example of how attackers can break into our computer systems when we are connected to the Internet.
+However, some simple precautions can avoid the majority of Internet attacks.
 Following are some basic precautions that should be followed while surfing the internet.

 - Keep your Internet connected device software up to date

 - Install any patches recommended by the vendors

 - Avoid downloading software from the suspicious websites

 - Never click on the email links from the unknown and suspicious email accounts

 - Never download the email attachments that you don't trust

 - Use antivirus and antispyware to scan your system and applications

 - Check your system logs and access permissions of the applications running on your system